etrenholm/project1/README.md

 * Deploy to main branch

 ## Directions for Future Development
-* Extend quiz to run until user gets an answer incorrect
+* Extend the quiz to run infinitely until a user gets an answer incorrect
-* Interactivity between users on different devices
+* Interactivity between users on different devices by going beyond local storage
-* Social media sharing
+* Integrate the ability to share on social media
-* Expand theme and aesthetics of interface
+* Expand the theme and aesthetics of interface

 ## Credits
 Open Trivia API: https://opentdb.com/api_config.php